doubektomas/cockpit-zfs-trixie/README.md

 1. Install ZFS based on the official debian [documentation](https://wiki.debian.org/ZFS#Installation) (make sure to enable backports)
 2. Install cockpit based on the official [documentation](https://cockpit-project.org/running#debian) (don't add backports again)
-3. Download all three deb files from the latest CI run
+3. Download all three deb files from the latest Release

 4. Install these files in the following order